-Q80.
-Are SPPICAVs impacted by the new restrictions (known as "anti-hybrid" measures) on interest deductions?
+Q83.
+Are SPPICAVs impacted by the restrictions (known as "anti-hybrid" measures) on interest deductions?

-The "anti-hybrid" measures aim to prohibit the deduction for tax purposes of interest paid by a company (that is subject to CIT) to a related entity when the corresponding income is not taxed at a minimum rate of between 8.33% and 9.5% (depending on whether or not various additional surtaxes are applied) at the level of the lender.
+"Anti-hybrid" measures aim to prohibit the deduction for tax purposes of interest paid by a company (that is subject to CIT) to a related entity when the corresponding income is not taxed at a rate that is at least equal to one-fourth of the French CIT (i.e., 8.33% in 2018).
 This minimum tax rate is determined based on the tax regime applicable to the gross income received.
 In other words, the income does not necessarily give rise to an effective tax payment.